Meet Your National

 YMCA Alumni Donor Honor Roll

 YMCA Alumni appreciates your extra special support.
 It takes far more than membership dues to provide necessary communication and support to chapters and members.
 That is why it is so important for members to support our annual campaign.
-Our members contributed $36,935 and corporate friends contributed $27,000 for a total of $63,935 in 2019.
+2020 was a difficult year for all of us.
+Thank you all.